qcif-training/LinearRegressionR/_episodes/03-Simple-Linear-Regression.md

 teaching: 45
 exercises: 10
 questions:
-- What is linear regression?
+- "What is linear regression?
-- What are the assumptions we need to meet to use linear regression?
+- "What are the assumptions we need to meet to use linear regression?"
-- How do I perform linear regression in R?
+- "How do I perform linear regression in R?"
-- How do I ensure that my data meets the model assumptions?
+- "How do I ensure that my data meets the model assumptions?"
 objectives:
-- Understand theory of linear regression.
+- "Understand theory of linear regression."
-- Use linear regression on our dataset.
+- "Use linear regression on our dataset."
-- Check the model diagnostics to ensure the data meets the assumptions of linear regression.
+- "Check the model diagnostics to ensure the data meets the assumptions of linear regression."
 keypoints:
 -
 output: html_document